Jthora/SpaceForceDataFeed/DREAMHOST_DEPLOYMENT_INSTRUCTIONS.md

       ```bash
       \q
       ```
-   6. To execute your schema (from within the spaceforcedatafeed directory):
+   6. To execute your schema:

+      *navigate to the spaceforcedatafeed directory*

       ```bash
       psql -d spaceforce_datafeed -f schema.sql
       ```